 Disclaimer: This post may contain affiliate links, meaning we get a small commission if you make a purchase through our links, at no cost to you.
 For more information, please visit our Disclaimer Page.

-For simple voice calling, it is hard to beat the traditional flip phone, even by today’s standards of smart devices everywhere.
+It is hard to beat the traditional flip phone for simple voice calling, even by today’s standards of smart devices everywhere.
 Most flip phones are easy to use or understand right out of the box, require only minimal setup, and don’t necessarily have a lot of bells and whistles that some users might prefer to avoid.

-Precisely because of this simplicity, some people thinking about switching to flip phones wonder if they would need to purchase additional data plans in order to use them effectively.
+Precisely because of this simplicity, some people thinking about switching to flip phones wonder if they would need to purchase additional data plans to use them effectively.

 We will go over this aspect, talk about whether flip phones can use data if you would like them to, how to get internet access, and other details regarding phone plans for devices of this type in our article below.

 The short answer is yes, a flip phone can use data in various circumstances.
-What kinds of plans it needs depends on what you would like to use the phone for.
+What kinds of plans it needs depends on what you want to use the phone for.

-When you sign a standard plan, data usually comes as part of the package deal, and this is true for smartphones and flip versions alike.
-Therefore, flip phones have to be able to use data in order to allow people to get standard plans.
+When you sign a standard plan, data usually comes as part of the package deal, which is true for smartphones and flip versions.
+Therefore, flip phones have to be able to use data to allow people to get standard plans.

 That said, just because a flip phone can use data, it doesn’t mean that all of them do use it.
-In fact, there are some flip phones that are designed not to use data.
+In fact, some flip phones are designed not to use data.

 For more specifics, you would have to check with the different manufacturers and see which models they make that support data usage and which do not.
 Whether you need a flip phone for data is partially dependent on your preferences, but it can also depend on how you might use the phone.